 Contributions receivable consist of corporate contribution pledges, along with United Way receivables.
-Pledges and receivables from three contributors approximated 49% of total contributions receivable as of December 31, 2013 (47% in 2012).
+Pledges and receivables from three contributors approximated 55% of total contributions receivable as of December 31, 2014 (49% in 2013).
 The grant receivables represent concentrations of credit risk to the extent they are receivable from concentrated sources.
-The Organization receives approximately 39% of its revenues in 2013 and 2012, excluding donated services, from Legal Services Corporation.
-Revenue from one other source was approximately 22% of its revenues, excluding donated services, in 2013 (17% in 2012).
+The Organization receives approximately 47% of its revenues, excluding donated services, from Legal Services Corporation in 2014 (39% in 2013).
+Revenue from one other source was approximately 14% of its revenues, excluding donated services, in 2014 (22% in 2013).